hyfydistro/daily-algorithm-problems/beginners start here/javascript-problems/bouncing-balls/README.md

 **Animating**

+Managing Storage for constructor `Ball`'s instances.

+The `while` loop creates a new instance of our `Ball()` using random values generated with out random() function, then using `push()` to store onto the end of our `balls` array.
+It is under the constraint that the number of balls should be no more than 25. i.e. When we have 25 balls on screen, no more balls will appear.
+This is editable; you can try varying the number in `balls.lenght < 25` to get more or fewer balls on screen.
+Depending on how much processing power your computer / browser has.

 ## Keynotes

 * To equal the width and height of the browser viewport, the area that the webpage appears on, can be obtained from `Window.innerWidth` and `Window.innerHeight` properties.